Erik Pieters: Stoke City

 Pieters signed for English club Stoke City on 28 June 2013 on a four-year contract for a fee of €3.6 million (£3 million).
 After agreeing to join Stoke, Pieters revealed that his main ambition was to play in England. – "Of course, I've always wanted to play in the Premier League.
 It's one of the hardest competitions to play in with some great players and teams and I'm really excited about it.
 I'm really looking forward to playing for this Club.
 It's important for me that the first impression is good and I've got a great feeling about Stoke City."
 He made his debut for Stoke on 17 August 2013 in a 1–0 defeat against Liverpool.
 Pieters scored his first goal for Stoke on 12 April 2014 in a 1–0 win over Newcastle United after his intended cross beat Tim Krul.
 Pieters played 39 times for Stoke in 2013–14 as they finished in ninth position in the Premier League.

 Pieters retained his place at left-back under Mark Hughes in 2014–15, playing in 32 matches as Stoke finished in ninth position.
 Stoke suffered a number of defensive injuries during the season with Pieters suffering from a groin injury.
 Stoke ended the campaign with a 6–1 victory against Liverpool.
 Pieters signed a contract extension in December 2015, keeping him contracted at the club until 2020.
 Pieters played 41 times for Stoke in 2015–16 as the Potters again finished ninth.
 At the end of the season Opta Sports revealed that Pieters made more tackles than any other defender in the Premier League during the campaign.

-Pieters again remained Hughes' first choice left back in 2016–17, making 38 appearances as Stoke finished in 13th position.
+Pieters again remained Hughes' first choice left-back in 2016–17, making 38 appearances as Stoke finished in 13th position.
 Pieters was criticised at times during the campaign by supporters due to some poor performances and assistant manager Mark Bowen admitted that Pieters "has come off his standards".
 Pieters was fined £70,000 by manager Paul Lambert in March 2018 after attending a late night party just hours before a league fixture against Everton.
 Pieters played 32 times in 2017–18 as Stoke suffered relegation to the EFL Championship.
 Pieters began the 2018–19 season with two rare goals against Preston North End and West Bromwich Albion.

-On 31 January 2019 Pieters joined French club Amiens on loan for the remainder of the 2018–19 season.
-Pieters played 15 times for Amiens helping them avoid relegation.
+On 31 January 2019, Pieters joined French club Amiens on loan for the remainder of the 2018–19 season.
+Pieters played 15 times for Amiens, helping them to avoid relegation.